 Babauta states –

-Take Time to Reflect and Review: Babauta recommends that we create a simplified list of the top three things we need to do in the day and then complete task number 1 before checking email, Facebook, etc.
+Take Time to Reflect and Review: Babauta recommends that we create a simplified list of the top three things we need to do in the day and then complete the most important task before checking email, Facebook, etc.

 Help for Addicts: Don’t kid yourself, Facebook and email is highly addictive.
 Behavioural psychologist B.F Skinner’s experiments with rats in the skinner boxes illustrated just how addictive unpredictable rewards can be.
 The reality is Facebook is designed to be addictive.
 It’s full of unpredictable rewards.

 When it comes to writing on the computer, some of us are easily distracted.
-Writing programs, such as Write Room and Typewriter, clear away all distractions and take up the whole screen on your computer.
+Writing programs, such as Write Room, Write or Die and Typewriter, clear away all distractions and take up the whole screen on your computer.
 Some programs even make the sound of a typewriter as you write (but a word of warning, this gets kind of annoying after awhile!).